About Scholastic Expeditions

 Now representing Scholastic Expeditions, Nate helps connect students and teachers with the expeditions that best fit their goals, always with the mission to bring their studies to life and to expand their horizons beyond what they knew was possible.

-Nacho creates and develops all Scholastic Expeditions hands-on curriculum and trains our guides on any necessary methodologies.
+Humberto creates and develops Scholastic Expeditions' hands-on curriculum for Costa Rica and trains our guides on all necessary methodologies.

 Kira graduated from University of California, Santa Cruz with a double major in Environmental Studies and Legal Studies with a focus in Environmental Policy.
 Eager to fuel conservation efforts through legislation, Kira interned for the Santa Cruz City Council and subsequently, the California State Senate.
 During her college tenure, Kira also worked for the university as the undergraduate tutor for three prerequisite Environmental Studies courses: Ecology & Evolution, Environmental Policy & Economics, and The Physical & Chemical Environment.
 Through tutoring, she discovered her enthusiasm for working with students.